Rakmanimal-theAI/Rakmanimal-theAI/README.md

 I come from France 🇫🇷, living in Auckland 🇳🇿.
 I really like Machine Learning and I am getting more and more interested in AI ✨.
 I am also passionated by solo piano classical music 🎹, sports (squash ⚫️💨, running 🏃‍♂️ & gym 🏋️‍♂️) and cooking 👨‍🍳.

 ## 🔭 I’m currently working on
-- DevOps / Cloud
+- DevOps / Cloud (learning AWS services)
-- Data Analysis
+- Data Analysis projects

 ## 🌱 I’m currently learning
 - SQL ⛁